bannerImage.png

 • Convert the cryptocurrency into pounds sterling

-Also, purchasing assets using cryptocurrency can also trigger a CGT liability.
-As an example purchasing an asset such as art with cryptocurrency for £60,000 when your crypto originally cost you £50,000 will mean there is a CGT charge on the £10,000 of crypto gain.
+Purchasing assets using cryptocurrency can also trigger a CGT liability!
+As an example purchasing an asset such as art with cryptocurrency for £60,000 when your crypto originally cost you £50,000 will mean there could be CGT applied to some of the £10,000 of crypto gain.

 Business Asset Disposal Relief

 If you have sold a business, or you're selling a business asset, then Business Asset Disposal Relief (BADR) may apply.
-Where this is the case, CGT is charged at 10% on any gains you make from the qualifying business assets.
-This is particularly significant for higher-rate tax payers as the CGT liability could be halved from 20% to 10%.
+Where this is the case, CGT is currently charged at 10% on any gains you make from those qualifying business assets.
+This is particularly significant for higher-rate tax payers as the CGT liability could potentially be more than halved from 24% to 10%.

-BADR is subject to a lifetime limit of £1m per person and applies to a sale for businesses trading as the following:
+BADR is subject to a lifetime limit of £1m per person and applies to a disposal for businesses trading as the following:

 • Sole trader